I may not have gone where I intended to go, but I think I have ended up where I needed to be.~Douglas Adams

-My parents, God bless them, probably were only handing down precious information that they had learned from their parents, ‘get a steady job that pays the bills, there is no money to be made in mucking about with paint or playing the guitar’.
+My parents, God bless them, probably were only handing down what they believed to be precious information that they had learned from their parents.
+‘Get a steady job that pays the bills, there is no money to be made in mucking about with paint or playing the guitar’.
 Oh, how wrong they were!
 The sky is the limit with your dreams — go for it, guns blazing into the setting sun shouting ‘Yeehaw!’.

 3. You Always have a Choice

-Life is all about choices, we make them to get in and out of trouble.
+Life is all about choices, we make them to get in and out of trouble (scrap trouble — challenges is a better word).
 You never set yourself up with anything you can’t get yourself out of — within reason, of course.
-So a message for mini-me would have been: Try to view things from a different perspective, there is always a solution to a problem if you are quite enough to hear the inner wisdom that is always inherent.
+So, a message for mini-me would have been: Try to view things from a different perspective, there is always a solution to a problem if you are quiet enough to hear the inner wisdom that is always inherent.
 Life doesn’t just randomly happen to you if you take responsibility for your choices.